SimonTScott575/SkyCompass/README.md

 # Sky Compass

-Android app for tracking the sun and moon - past, present and future.
+Sky Compass tracks the sun and moon positions in the sky - past, present and future.
+Set any date, time and location.

 Features:

- - Sun and moon positions in the sky
- - Sunset and sunrise times
+- Sunrise, sunset, moonrise and moonset times
+- Moon phases
- - Phases of the moon
+- Azimuth and altitude of the sun and moon
+- Night mode
+- Auto-rotate to North
+- Find location with GPS

-For education and entertainment purposes only.
+For entertainment and educational purposes only.

+System requirements:

+ - Android API Level 31 (Android 12.0)

 ![Screenshot](https://github.com/SimonTScott575/Icarus/blob/master/screenshot.jpg?raw=true)